 To plagiarize is to present someone else’s work – his or her words, line of thought, or organizational structure – as our own.
 This occurs when sources are not cited properly, or when permission is not obtained from the original author to use his or her work…

-- Minimal plagiarism is defined as doing any of the following without attribution:
+- Minimal plagiarism includes, but is not limited to, doing any of the following without attribution:

 - using a source’s line of logic, thesis or ideas.

-- Substantial plagiarism is defined as doing any of the following without attribution:
+- Substantial plagiarism includes, but is not limited to, doing any of the following without attribution:

-- combing paraphrasing with verbatim sentences to create a paragraph or more of text.
+- combining paraphrasing with verbatim sentences to create a paragraph or more of text;

 - repeatedly and pervasively engaging in minimal plagiarism.

-- Complete plagiarism is defined as doing any of the following without attribution:
+- Complete plagiarism includes, but is not limited to, doing any of the following without attribution:

 - reusing or modifying a previously submitted paper (e.g., from another course) for a present assignment without obtaining prior approval from the instructors involved.